 Division 3 — The Director of Liquor Licensing

-13. The Director
+13. Functions of and hearings by Director

 [(1) deleted]

 (2) The Director is responsible for the administration of this Act, other than those aspects of administration that relate to the Commission.

 (3) A person appointed to be, or to act in the office of, Director of Liquor Licensing in the exercise of the jurisdiction conferred by that office —